matthewlkramer/Wildflower-TLs-and-Schools/spec.md

 ## Purpose

-Provide a streamlined tool for Wildflower staff to manage educators ("Teacher Leaders"), schools, charter organizations, and loan programs.
+Provide a streamlined tool for Wildflower staff to support educators ("Teacher Leaders"), schools, and charter organizations.
 The app should centralize information, make it easy to update records, and surface relationships between different entities.
-Optional modules may sync Gmail and Google Calendar data to aid communication tracking.
+The most important set of users of the app are the school support team that works directly with emerging Teacher Leaders and emerging schools to help them get started, and with schools that are already open as well.
+The people who work directly with emerging schools are called ops guides.

 ## Core Data Entities

-All core entities live in Airtable.
+Most core entities live in Airtable.
 The rebuilt app must read from and write to Airtable so that it remains the canonical database.

-- **Educators/Teacher Leaders**: personal details, contact info, school assignment, notes, related loans.
+- **Educators/Teacher Leaders**: personal details, contact info, school assignment, notes, related loans/grants.
-- **Schools**: name, location, charter affiliation, associated educators, logos, and documents.
+- **Schools**: name, location, charter affiliation (if any), associated educators, logos, and governance and tax documents.
 - **Charter Organizations**: umbrella entities that manage one or more schools.

+Supporting entities, also in airtable.
 - **Loans**: application data, covenants, payments, documents, templates, and generated outputs.
+- **Grants**: funding given from the Wildflower Foundation and its partners to schools
-- **Notes & Attachments**: supplemental information tied to educators, schools, or loans.
+- **Notes**: supplemental information tied to educators, schools, or loans.
+- **Interactions**: logs of meetings, phone calls, conversations at conferences, etc.
+- **Tasks**: to do items associated with educators, schools, charter organizations, loans, grants, etc. - that have assigned dates, due dates, who is responsible for them, and whether they are complete
+- **Montessori certifications**: information about an educator's completion of a Montessori training program, including when, the age level for which they trained, the training program and its affiliations
+- **Locations**: school addresses, including mailing addresses and physical addresses when different
+- **Fillout forms**: inquiries from teachers that came to us online with information about the educator

+## One supporting set of data does not need to live in airtable
+- **Linked emails and events**: so that any user can see the entire communication record between a Teacher Leader and anyone involved in school support.
+- ** This would probably be better to be put in a higher-powered postgres system like supabase

 ## Authentication & Access

 - Login via Google; only `@wildflowerschools.org` accounts are permitted.
-- After authentication, users land on the most recently visited page or a default list view.
+- After authentication, users land on their dashboard page.
 - The header shows the signed‑in email, a settings link, and a sign‑out option.
 - A global **“My records”** toggle filters list pages to items associated with the current user.